-And in these days of 24-hour coverage and 'fake news', there are some interesting lessons to draw . . .
+In these days of 'fake news' and few local newspapers, there are some interesting lessons to draw . . .

 'Tim's talk at the Tavistock Wharf was a spirited and evocative account of his years as an apprentice reporter...
 It brought to life the characters he met and their eccentricities'

 Timing: The talk normally runs for about 40 minutes